ukaea/parallel-preprocessor/wiki/BuildOnConda.md

 > /src/PropertyContainer/PropertyContainerTest.cpp:46:22: error: 'any_cast<std::__1::shared_ptr<A> >' is unavailable: introduced in macOS 10.13
 auto data = std::any_cast<std::shared_ptr<myType>>(a);

+libGL is needed to build OCCT and parallel-preprocessor.

 ### Upload to conda forge (yet done)

 Here is guide from conda-forge website: